chris296/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model, which is a pogramming interface that rerpresents the html page.

 2. What is an event?

+An action that occurs as a result of user action or state change of an element.

 3. What is an event listener?

+A function that will be called whenever the specified event is delivered to the target.

 4. Why would we convert a NodeList into an Array?

+Because array methods don't work with a nodelist.

 5. What is a component?

+Components use a combination of html, css, and javascript to create reusuable code that can be used as the building blocks for your web application.

 ### Git Set up